yushenshashen/hello-python/README.md

 # python_learning

-Life is short, you should learn pyhton!
+Life is short, you should learn python!